-This release incorporates further improvements to date handling and corrects the rate for Montana (see the instructions for line 17 of the 2020 version of Form CIT-UT).
-For the major changes in Instant Interest the 2nd quarter, see the release notes for version 188.8.131.52.
+This release incorporates further improvements to date handling and corrects the rate for Montana (see the instructions for line 17 of the 2020 version of Form CIT-UT [This form was later revised and move by the state—see below]).
+For the major changes in Instant Interest the 2nd quarter, see the release notes for version 18.104.22.168.

 This release adds a new field, Taxpayer State, to the input panels.
 This field is used to determine eligibility for payment extensions in cases where the financial presence of a business in a state is a factor in determining eligibility.
 It does not apply to cases where blanket extensions are granted, as was the case in 2020 when tax relief was granted to all taxpayers due to the coronavirus (COVID-19) pandemic.
 In 2021 the IRS and the states of Louisiana, Oklahoma, and Texas granted payment extensions for businesses with financial operations in those three states due to the severe winter storms that occurred there.
 What constitutes financial operations that qualify a business to receive the automatic extensions varies by jurisdiction.
 Customers should consult the respective declarations to determine eligibility: Continue reading